ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 	// PEND
 	//VIRTASM EXEC ASMTCT

-*VIRTCT assembly in MVS*
+*Figure 6.1 VIRTCT assembly in MVS*

-6.6.2.
+6.7.2.
 VSE example
 ^^^^^^^^^^^^^^^^^^

 A sample job for assembling the VIRTCT is supplied on the installation tape::